-Discover how you can save time and scale quickly with Citrix Virtual Apps and Desktops options for DaaS.
+Discover how you can save time and scale quickly with Citrix DaaS (formerly Citrix Virtual Apps and Desktops service).

 Employees, seasonal workers, and contractors can securely access their applications, remote desktops, and sensitive data from anywhere on cost-effective devices.
 This helps people stay productive no matter where they work, and makes it easy for IT to support Bring Your Own Device (BYOD) programs.